Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 ### Additionnal Requirements

-To be able to properly debug, you will need to install `Qt Debug Information Files` from the Qt 6.2.3 section
+To be able to properly debug, you will need to install `Qt Debug Information Files` from the `Qt 6.2.3` Section.
-If you cannot see it, you need to tick the **Archive** box and filter again
+If you cannot see it, you need to tick the **Archive** box and filter again.

 ### CMake Parameters

-Open the kDrive project in Qt Creator
+Open the file `F:\Projects\desktop-kDrive\CMakeList.txt` in Qt Creator.
-Copy the following list in "Initial CMake Parameters" :
+Then copy the following list of `CMake` variables in "Initial CMake Parameters" using batch editing:

 ```bash
 -GNinja